frconor-ebook/meditations/_posts/2025-06-06-the-apostolate-of-the-home.md

 You see, sometimes, people can have a great social consciousness, but they may have no spirit of poverty.
 It's a sin of the first world and of the upper echelons of all societies.

-They can spend a lot of money on the poor, but when it comes to spending money on themselves, the sky\'s the limit.
+They can't spend a lot of money on the poor, but when it comes to spending money on themselves, the sky\'s the limit.
 It\'s a really good time to stimulate that social consciousness, that spirit of poverty, that generosity.

 The children go through the toys they got for Christmas last year, books that they don\'t need, or items of clothing, and try to give away a maximum amount of things.